 The stem cells are then separated from the tissue in a special machine called a centrifuge.
 It leaves a cell suspension that’s then injected back into the scalp in the areas of hair loss.

-There are several different research teams working on stem cell hair loss treatments.
+There are working on stem cell hair loss treatments.
 While the procedures may vary slightly, they’re all based on growing new hair follicles in a lab using a small skin sample from the patient.

 Currently, there are some clinics offering a version of stem cell hair transplants to the public.
 These aren’t approved by the U.S. Food and Drug Administration (FDA).
 They’re considered investigational.